 For random access in a cell configured with SUL, the network can explicitly signal which carrier to use (UL or SUL).
 Otherwise, the UE selects the SUL carrier if and only if the measured quality of the DL is lower than a broadcast threshold.
+UE performs carrier selection before selecting between 2-step and 4-step RA type.
+The RSRP threshold for selecting between 2-step and 4-step RA type can be configured separately for UL and SUL.
 Once started, all uplink transmissions of the random access procedure remain on the selected carrier.